collectivexyz/revolution-protocol/README.md

 direct creator payment = (creator_share * entropyRateBps) / 10_000
 ```

-The remaining amount of the _creator's share_ is sent to the [RevolutionPointsEmitter](https://github.com/collectivexyz/revolution-protocol/blob/main/packages/revolution/src/RevolutionPointsEmitter.sol) contract's **buyToken** function to buy the creator ERC20 governance tokens, according to a linear token emission schedule.
+The remaining amount of the _creator's share_ is sent to the [RevolutionPointsEmitter](https://github.com/collectivexyz/revolution-protocol/blob/main/packages/revolution/src/RevolutionPointsEmitter.sol) contract's **buyToken** function to buy the creator RevolutionPoints, according to a linear token emission schedule.

 ## RevolutionPointsEmitter

-**[RevolutionPointsEmitter.sol](https://github.com/collectivexyz/revolution-protocol/blob/main/packages/revolution/src/RevolutionPointsEmitter.sol)** is a linear [VRGDA](https://www.paradigm.xyz/2022/08/vrgda) that mints an ERC20 token when the payable **buyToken** function is called, and enables anyone to purchase the ERC20 governance token at any time.
-A portion of value spent on buying the ERC20 tokens is paid to creators and to a protocol rewards contract.
+**[RevolutionPointsEmitter.sol](https://github.com/collectivexyz/revolution-protocol/blob/main/packages/revolution/src/RevolutionPointsEmitter.sol)** is a linear [VRGDA](https://www.paradigm.xyz/2022/08/vrgda) that mints RevolutionPoints when the payable **buyToken** function is called, and enables anyone to purchase RevolutionPoints at any time.
+A portion of value spent on buying the RevolutionPoints is paid to creators and to a protocol rewards contract.

 ### Creator payment